IT-Kakan/adp_project/report_template.md

 We completed the following user stories

 * ID: 4.
-As a user I want to input the barcode in text format so that I can get information about it in the application (Estimate: 2 pts)
+As a user I want to input the barcode in text format so that I can get information about it in the application.
 * ID: 5.
-Create local users
+Create local users.
 * ID: 6.
 * ID: 7.
-As a user I want to see where I can recycle the scanned product so that I know where to recycle it (Estimate: * pts)
+As a user I want to see where I can recycle the scanned product so that I know where to recycle it.
 * ID: 8.
+As a user I want to navigate through the app so that I can view different views.
 * ID: 9.
 * ID: 10.
-Display user information
+Display user information.

 ## Work Done
-Log what was accomplished, and how.
-Please report on all activities; for example, in addition to coding, planning and design discussion.

 Feature | Time estimated | Time spent per team member
 --------|----------------|--------